Kašperské Hory: Sights

 The main landmark of the historic town centre is the Church of Saint Margaret.
 It was originally a Gothic church from the mid-14th century, first documented in 1396.
 It was modified several times, then in 1883 it was rebuilt in the neo-Gothic style and the tower was added.

 There are two museums in the town.
 The Museum of Šumava features extensive exhibitions on glassmaking, gold mining, natural history and folklore, and seasonal exhibitions.
 The second museum is the Museum of Historical Motorcycles with the largest collection of historical motorcycles in the country.

 Kašperk Castle is located north of the town proper.
 At 886 m above sea level, it is the highest royal castle in Bohemia.
 At the turn of the 16th and 17th centuries, the castle fell into disrepair and was abandoned.
 The royal chamber sold the castle to the town of Kašperské Hory in 1616, and it is owned by the town up to the present day.
-The castle ruin is open to the public and offers sightseeing tours.
+The castle ruin is open to the public and offers guided tours.